alyxshang/sharkey.rs/README.markdown

     namei "9upmnr8igmxe01k3"
 ```

-- To post a note from your account, you can run either of these three commands:
+- To post a note from your account, you can run either of these three commands (The note is public and only accepts likes as reactions.):

 ```bash
 sharkey --postn \